DirckM/App-Template/README.md

 	}
 };
 ```
-##### 10. Creating normal functions and triggers
-Now we might want to creat some triggers and functions that insert, delete or update data when a particulat action is happening.
-We define this with SQL and will do this in our drizzle schema.

 ##### 11. Creating Edge functions (optional)

 It is good to understand edge functions before you try to implement them.
 Basically what they are is the following:

 Edge Functions are serverless functions written in JavaScript or TypeScript that run outside your database, at the network edge (close to users).
 They allow you to implement backend logic, APIs, or integrations that execute securely and with low latency.